Applied Research Leader | Qualitative and Mixed Methods Social Scientist

 Connect on LinkedIn

-I am currently a Senior Research Scientist and Lecturer in the Department of Sociology and an affiliate of the Religion and Social Change Lab (RaSCL) at Duke University, where I lead qualitative and mixed-methods research on professional formation, institutional life, and organizational change
+I am currently a Senior Research Scientist and Lecturer in the Duke Global Health Institute (DGHI) and an affiliate of the Clergy Health Collaborative (CHC) at Duke University, where I lead qualitative and mixed-methods research on professional education, occupational formation, career pathways, and health and well-being among Mainline Protestant seminarians and clergy.

-I lead qualitative data collection and analysis for the Seminary to Early Ministry (SEM) Study, a longitudinal, mixed-methods cohort study that follows divinity school students from matriculation into the early years of their careers.
+Most prominently, I lead qualitative data collection and analysis for the Seminary to Early Ministry (SEM) Study, a 10-year, $5M longitudinal, mixed-methods cohort study that follows divinity school students from matriculation into the early years of their careers.
 This project integrates annual surveys, in-depth interviews, and ethnographic site visits to examine how seminary shapes students’ health, beliefs, career trajectories, and early professional experiences.

-I also co-lead research projects on political polarization in congregations and lived experiences of hope, and I teach undergraduate courses in sociology.
+I also co-lead research projects on political polarization and political speech in United Methodist congregations and on the lived experiences of hope, and teach undergraduate courses in sociology.

 Research Approach

-Qualitative Methods: Specializing in interview-based and longitudinal qualitative research, including large-scale qualitative data collection and analysis
+Qualitative Methods: Specializing in interview-based and longitudinal qualitative research, including large-scale qualitative data collection and analysis, and in-depth ethnographic observations.

 Background